CDA FAQ | JCTC

 • Letter of recommendation from an Early Childhood Education Professional

-• Membership in a national or local early childhood professional organization (within the year)
+• Current membership in a national or local early childhood professional organization

 Jefferson offers a complete Interdisciplinary Early Childhood Education Program leading to an Associate of Applied Science (AAS) degree.